 Also, the data centre operations of Amazon Web Services (AWS) use direct evaporative technology for cooling buildings.
 This significantly reduces energy and water consumption.

-Amazon’s social interaction policies are broken down into three categories:
+Amazon’s social interaction policies are broken down into two categories:

 Housing and Food Insecurity

-- $100m invested in flagship homeless centre in Seattle.
+- Invested in a flagship homeless centre in Seattle.

 - $2bn Housing Equity Fund to promote affordable housing.